 Sutherland House Hotel & Restaurant, Southwold

 No matter what time of year you choose to stay in Southwold you'll find plenty going on in and around the town.
 A very popular regular feature of the High Street is the Vintage Market in the Town Hall, and there's a tennis club in the town where you can hire a court by the hour if you're feeling energetic.
-But if you just want to wander round, stroll down to the Harbour for some fresh fish direct from the fishermen or relax in the friendly bar of The Crown, Southwold is a good choice for you.
+But if you just want to wander round, stroll down to the Harbour for some fresh fish direct from the fishermen or relax in the many friendly pubs.

 In nearby Walberswick - which is just across from Southwold Harbour via bridge across the River Blyth, or ferry rowing boat in high season - you can find The Anchor Inn which is a large, friendly village pub with a difference - fantastic food in the restaurant and cedar-clad chalet accommodation in the grounds.
 Backing onto the beach at Walberswick you can stroll down to Dunwich or up to Southwold & work up a healthy appetite for Sophie's delicious menus.
 Check them out now - The Anchor, Walberswick